 What Food Is California Known For?

-While the origin of avocado toast is a controversial topic, there is no doubt that it's popular in California.
-Unsurprising, considering the Haas is from California and avocados originated in the Americas.
+While the origin of avocado toast is a controversial topic, there is no doubt it’s popular in California.
+And that’s not surprising considering the Haas variety is from La Habra Heights, California, and avocados originated in the Americas.

 Like San Diego-style fish tacos (see below), this dish has Mexican flavors but is a thing all its own.
 Usually, this burrito has no beans or rice and instead is stuffed with French fries, carne asada, guacamole, pico de gallo salsa, and cheese.